RachnaHarlalka/baketion/README.md

 # baketion
 The bakery shop

-install yarn inn your laptop
+install yarn in your laptop

 To install node modules run the below command in terminal yarn install